SF-Speech: Straightened Flow for Zero-Shot Voice Clone: Introduction

-To address this problem, some other works continue or fill the reference speech with contextual learning to capture the timbre and associated prosody.
-Wang et al. \cite{wang2023neural, yang2023uniaudio, casanova2024xtts} employ large language model (LLM) \cite{floridi2020gpt, touvron2023llama} autoregressively continue the reference speech in discrete space constructed by audio codec models \cite{zeghidour2021soundstream, defossez2022high, kumar2024high}.
-Recently, NaturalSpeech3 \cite{ju2024naturalspeech} constructs a discrete codec model designed to decouple speech components and continue different speech components non-autoregressively with a discrete diffusion model \cite{austin2021structured}.
-Although these discrete token-based methods generated speech with impressive naturalness and diversity, they rely on massive sufficient training data and yield unsatisfactory results on small-scale training data \cite{lajszczak2024base}.
+In recent years, large-scale speech generation models have shown outstanding performance on the zero-shot voice clone task, leveraging in-context learning and large-scale datasets.
+For instance, Wang et al. \cite{wang2023neural, yang2023uniaudio, casanova2024xtts} employ large language model (LLM) \cite{floridi2020gpt, touvron2023llama} autoregressively continue the reference speech in discrete space constructed by audio codec models \cite{zeghidour2021soundstream, defossez2022high, kumar2024high}.
+NaturalSpeech3 \cite{ju2024naturalspeech} constructs a discrete codec model designed to decouple speech components and continue different speech components non-autoregressively with discrete diffusion models \cite{austin2021structured}.
+Although these discrete token-based methods generated impressive natural and diverse speech, they rely on massive sufficient training data and yield unsatisfactory results on small-scale training data \cite{lajszczak2024base}.
 Moreover, some studies \cite{meng2024autoregressive,wang2024evaluating,qiang2024high,shen2023naturalspeech} show that discrete tokens exhibit lower audio reconstruction quality compared to continuous acoustic features.
-Apart from modeling in discrete space, some works apply contextual learning directly to the mel-spectrogram of speech.
+In addition to the approaches that model in discrete space, some works apply in-context learning directly to the mel-spectrogram of speech.
 Le et al. \cite{le2023voicebox, kim2024p} trained a neural ordinary differential equation (ODE) model \cite{chen2018neural} with flow matching (FM) \cite{lipman2022flow} to reconstruct the masked mel-spectrograms from random noise.
+Building upon these studies, Eskimez et al. \cite{eskimez2024e2, chen2024f5, yang2024simplespeech} incorporated implicit duration modeling.
+This innovative approach enabled them to avoid complex data processing as well as duration model design and achieve a new state-of-the-art (SOTA) performance.

 \IEEEpubidadjcol